 HON 200 Honors Independent Study Project /3 cr. hrs./3 periods (3 lec.)
-Prerequisite: Acceptance in the Honors Program.

 Exploration of special interest areas for Honors students.
 Content to be determined jointly by student and faculty mentor.
 May be taken four times for a maximum of 12 credit hours.